 (1) Shares acquired represent shares relinquished to the Company by certain employees for payment of taxes or option cost upon vesting of restricted stock units or option exercise.

-(2) Our Board of Directors adopted a stock repurchase program of up to 4,000,000 shares.
+(2) Our Board of Directors adopted a stock repurchase program which allows for repurchases of up to a remaining amount of 1,667,724 shares.
 No duration has been placed on the repurchase program.

 ITEM 6.
 Exhibits.

 Exhibits.